hiroyasuakada/UnrealEgo/README.md

 If you only want to try our implementation, please download **UnrealEgo impl 01 ~ 03** (~1TB).

-**We are currently converting the dataset into zip format to avoid some issue about donwloading on Google Drive.**
+**We are currently converting the dataset into zip format to avoid some issue about donwloading on Google Drive.
+This conversion is expected to finish by early November, 2022.**

 ### Structure